Merci-chao/userChrome.js/README.md

 # undoCloseTab.uc.js
 Display the Undo Close Tabs, Recently Closed Tabs, Recently Closed Windows and Restore Previous Session at the top of tabbar context menu.

+# restart-button.uc.js
+Restart Firefox by middle-clicking on the Exit button in app-menu.